Michael O'Shaughnessy: City Engineer of San Francisco

 Aside from overhauling the city's public transportation system, O'Shaughnessy also completed the work begun under his predecessors to rebuild the city's fire-fighting water and sewer services.
 His plans for the Mile Rock Tunnel, a sewer outfall draining much of the western half of the city, were approved by the SF Board of Public Works in January 1914 and Mile Rock was in use by September 1915; it was large enough that a party of officials, including Mayor Rolph and Engineer O'Shaughnessy, drove its length for an inspection just days before it was completed.

-The majority of O'Shaughnessy's time as city engineer was spent on the Hetch Hetchy project, which would bring water from the Tuolumne River and Yosemite Valley to San Francisco, a distance of 167 mi.
-The project had been started under Manson's predecessor, Carl E. Grunsky, but protests kept delaying the project until President Woodrow Wilson granted the federal lands in Yosemite National Park to the city in 1912, approved under the Raker Act.
+The majority of O'Shaughnessy's time as city engineer was spent on the Hetch Hetchy Valley project, which would bring water from the Tuolumne River in Yosemite to San Francisco, a distance of 167 mi.
+The project had been started under Manson's predecessor, Carl E. Grunsky, but protests kept delaying the project until President Woodrow Wilson granted the federal lands in Yosemite National Park to the city in 1912, approved under the 1913 Raker Act.
 Work on the dam started in 1919 and the dam was dedicated in 1923 for O'Shaughnessy upon its completion.
 The water impounded by the dam was held while the aqueduct to San Francisco was completed.
 He held the post of city engineer until 1932, when a new city charter was adopted, and he was subsequently appointed to the role of Consulting Engineer for Hetch Hetchy Water Supply by the San Francisco Public Utilities Commission.